Honorary Advisory Board

 James Hartzfeld

-Director, InterfaceFLOR, Co-Founder of the U.S. Green Building Council
+Director, InterfaceFLOR — Co-Founder, U.S. Green Building Council

 Jim is a former Chairman of the Board of the U.S. Green Building Council and has worked with such organizations as the World Business Council for Sustainable Development, and the President's Council on Sustainable Development (PCSD) where he served as Ray Anderson's liaison.
 He continues working closely with the U.S. Green Building Council after having served two terms as Chairman of the Board.